Edith Kramer: Life and work

 Kramer's life work was spent with children and adolescents that were often unable to explain their feelings through the use of words.
 In 1958 Kramer published Art Therapy in a Children's Community, based on her time working with the students at the Wiltwyck School.
 Kramer also worked at Jacobi Hospital in their child psychiatric ward for 13 years.
 In 1971 Kramer published Art as Therapy with Children.
 Kramer wrote in her books of her experiences with her clients.
 Kramer worked for 14 years at the Jewish Guild for the Blind.
 In 1976 Kramer, with the help of Dr. Laurie Wilson, founded the graduate program in Art Therapy at New York University.
 While at NYU, Kramer came up with an important method of the program and called it, “the Art Therapist third hand intervention.”
 This concept called for the versatility of the art therapist.
 "The third hand can be summed up as the art therapist's ability to facilitate a person's artistic process (such as strategically helping the individual mix paints for a desired color or intervening at critical moments during art making)".
-It is important to note that Kramer believed that product was as important as process in Art Therapy.
+Kramer believed that product was as important as process in Art Therapy.
 She felt denying the client the gratification of the end product was robbing them.
 Kramer believed that Art Therapy should fall more in the humanities area than psychology.
 She asserted that art therapy was not a replacement, but a supplement to psychotherapy.

 When in active practice, Kramer maintained a studio where she painted, etched, and sculpted.
 Kramer believed that art should be personal and reflective of the artist's environment.
 She often depicted physical, tangible objects such as herself, other people, landscapes, and cityscapes.
 She preferred painting with expressive colors.
 Kramer argued that art therapists must make their own art in order to cope with "exhausting clinical work."

 Edith Kramer became a U.S. citizen in 1944.
 Kramer received an honorary doctorate in 1996 from Norwich University in Northfield, Vermont.
 She helped develop one of the country's earliest art therapy graduate degree programs at New York University.
 She continued to work in NYU's Graduate Art Therapy Program from 1973 to 2005 as an adjunct professor and was an assistant professor in the Graduate Art Therapy Program at George Washington University in Washington, D.C.
 The American Art Therapy Association gave her the award of "Honorary Life Member,” a mark of highest esteem.

 Kramer eventually returned to her home in Austria.
 She died in 2014.

 In 2014, Kramer was posthumously awarded the inaugural Myra Levick Award for Excellence in Art Therapy.
 The award was given "[f]or her role as an artist and art therapist whose ability to communicate with troubled children through art is a treasured legacy of a pioneer in our field.
 Her idea of art as therapy with her emphasis on the creative process itself as healing is a major contribution to art therapy theory".